 High voltage laboratory was established in 1955 as the first high voltage laboratory in Thailand.
 Since then, the laboratory has been extensively active for education, research, and industrial services.
 The research programs and activities focus on the design, construction, and analysis/diagnostic of high voltage equipment as well as high voltage related phenomena and their industry applications.
 Particular interests are on the problems in local industries and Thailand’s research agenda.
 In addition, we also study advanced applications of high voltage in other fields such as electrostatics, powder technologies, food industries, liquid-phase separation, and bioelectromagnetic.

-There are 2 tracks in Master and Doctoral programs for applicants that are interested to study in high-voltage engineering:
+There are two study programes in Master of Engineering curriculum for applicants that are interested to study in high-voltage engineering:

-- High-Voltage Insulation and Transmission Technology track: focuses on the HV equipment usages and the linkage to industries in various aspects.
+- High-Voltage Insulation and Transmission Technology Program: focuses on the HV equipment usages and the linkage to industries in various aspects.

-- High-Voltage Engineering track: aims to develop the in-depth knowledge in HV and other specific fields of research for higher-degree study.
+- High-Voltage Engineering Program: aims to develop the in-depth knowledge in HV and other specific fields of research for higher-degree study.

 |Professor in the Cluster||Research Interests|

 |David Banjerdpongchai [DBP]||Industrial Automation, Advanced process control, Convex optimization, Robust control design, Control Application to Flexible Robot Arm, Distillation Column, Boiler, HVAC System; Energy management system, Energy Efficiency, Load and RE Forecast|